team-fireworks/aet/README.md

 ## License

-Et is licensed under the terms of the [Mozilla Public License Version 2.0](./LICENSE.md).
+Aet is licensed under the terms of the [Mozilla Public License Version 2.0](./LICENSE.md).